BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 I. Framework

- 1. Paxtools, the BioPAX API, is used as external library.
+ 1. Uses Paxtools library, the BioPAX API.
  2. Spring Framework (3.0) - to report errors (AOP), wire different modules, internationalize, and build web services (MVC).
- 3. Java (5 or 6): VarArgs, generics, annotations, AOP load-time weaving (LTW),
+ 3. Java 6 (or 5): VarArgs, generics, annotations, AOP load-time weaving (LTW),
  	@Resource and @PostConstruct annotations.
  4. @AspectJ AOP, LTW are very powerful things that much simplify intercepting the exceptions in paxtools.jar and other external